 absolute must.
 Featuring graphic novelists from Germany to Spain, this event offers a diverse view of the innovative European graphic novel.
 The cartoonists will discuss their work with co-director of the Comica Festival, London’s own, Paul Gravett

 Paul will be joined by a variety of novelists such as Germany’s Line Hoven

 who presented her unique scraperboard method in her first full length graphic novel, Love Looks Away

 , which depicts a family’s history.
-Also speaking is German comic creator Judith Vanistendael
+Also speaking is Belgian comic creator Judith Vanistendael

 , who is known for tackling life’s big issues in her work, most recently cancer in When David Lost His Voice.
 Find out more

 For those interested in translation and European literature, I would recommend the afternoon’s panel discussion, Translators Translating the Untranslatable